Malik Boyd

-Malik Boyd is an American football executive.
-Boyd is the Senior Director of Pro Personnel for the Buffalo Bills in the National Football League.
+Malik Boyd (born November 5, 1970) is an American professional football executive.
+Boyd is the senior director of pro personnel for the Buffalo Bills in the National Football League (NFL).
 In 2014, Boyd received the Fritz Pollard Alliance NFC Scout of the Year Award as the Western Regional College Scout for the Arizona Cardinals.
 Boyd played for the Minnesota Vikings as a defensive back in 1994 and 1995.

 Career

-Prior to joining the Bills, Boyd held several roles with the Indianapolis Colts and Arizona Cardinals affording elevated responsibility and experience in College Scouting and Pro Personnel Departments.
+Prior to joining the Bills, Boyd held several roles with the Indianapolis Colts and Arizona Cardinals affording elevated responsibility and experience in college scouting and pro personnel departments.